How to identify warning signs of stroke!

 A stroke can However, if you have specific risk factors, your chances of having a stroke increase.
 Some risk factors of stroke can be altered or managed, while others cannot.
 Today, an increasing number of people are putting their most valuable asset their brains under protection.
 Are you one of them?

-What are the risk factors of stroke that cannot be modified:
+What are the risk factors of stroke that cannot be modified

-1. a previous stroke or pre-existing cardiovascular disease such as a heart attack.
+1. A previous stroke or pre-existing cardiovascular disease such as a heart attack.

 2. Age: 60 years old or older.